Skip to main content

 Field mapping

 Include all fields that the Splunk data model expects in the IAM key field mapping, including fields where the Lumi field name matches the data model field name.
-Lumi returns empty columns for any data model fields not explicitly included in the mapping.
+Lumi returns empty columns for unmapped fields.

 A single IAM key can support multiple data models.
 You can map fields from multiple data models to the same Lumi field.
 For example, you can map both the Web data model's dest field and the Network Traffic data model's dest field to Lumi's host field.